 - It’s well worth exploring some Prague destinations away from the centre, including the suburbs of Holešovice and Žižkov

-- There’s an enormous variety of architecture in Prague spanning a millennium, from Romanesque to contemporary
+- There’s an enormous variety of architecture in Prague spanning a millennium, from Romanesque to Art Nouveau Prague-style to contemporary

 - The reason so many beautiful Prague buildings have survived intact is that it got through World War II almost unscathed materially